-Zach graduated from James Whitcomb Riley High School in South Bend, IN where he worked to expand the school's PLTW program by founding the Riley Engineering Ambassador Program.
+Zach graduated from James Whitcomb Riley High School where he was president of the orchestra, a member of the National Honor Society and National Technical Honor Society, and worked to expand the school's Project Lead The Way program by founding the Riley Engineering Ambassador Program.
 He was awarded the Outstanding Engineering Student award in his senior year.

 Zach studies Political Science at Purdue University with minors in Communication and Computer & Information Technology.
 He is an avid (albeit terrible) golfer and a political junkie who loves following the news.

 Connect with Zach's senate-turned-Purdue Twitter account at @SenZachStewart or his personal account at @ZStewart574.
 Instagram is @zstewart98.
 LinkedIn requests will only be accepted for family, friends, and colleagues.